 CBD Xanax Interaction

-I say probably, because my opinion is based upon a study of a Clobazam and CBD interaction.
+I say probably, based upon a study of a Clobazam and CBD interaction.
 Clobazam is in the same benzodiazepine family that includes Xanax and Lorazepam.
-So, I expect to see similar results, but I have not seen any study proving that belief.
+So, I expect to see similar results, but I have not seen any study proving that idea.

 That study concluded that using Clobazam and CBD together was safe, so long as the Clobazam dosage was reduced.
 The reduction in the Clobazam dosage was needed to reduce the side effects of the Clobazam.